spikeyamk/teplotna_komora/README.md

 winget install Kitware.CMake Ninja-build.Ninja Arm.GnuArmEmbeddedToolchain DimitriVanHeesch.Doxygen PuTTY.PuTTY
 ```

-Make sure to restart the PowerShell session after installation or add additional missing installation directories to your `$env:PATH` or run the PowerShell script under `misc\env.ps1` that adds `gcc-arm-none-eabi` and `STM32CubeProg` installed in default locations temporarily to your `$env:PATH` until you close the current PowerShell session.
+Make sure to reload the PowerShell session after installation, or add any additional missing installation directories to your `$env:PATH`.
+Alternatively, run the PowerShell script under `misc\env.ps1`, which temporarily adds `gcc-arm-none-eabi` and `STM32CubeProg` (installed in default locations) to your `$env:PATH`.

 #### Installation Ubuntu